MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

-This standard is intended to assist implementation of the Product Catalog functionality defined for the LSO Cantata and LSO Sonata Interface Reference Points (IRPs), for which requirements and use cases are defined in MEF 127 _Product Catalog Requirements and Use Cases_ [[MEF127](#8-references)].
+This standard is intended to assist implementation of the Product Catalog functionality defined for the LSO Cantata and LSO Sonata Interface Reference Points (IRPs), for which requirements and use cases are defined in MEF 127.1 _Product Catalog Requirements and Use Cases_ [[MEF 127.1](#8-references)].
 This standard consists of this document and complementary API definitions for Product Catalog Querying and Product Catalog Notifications.

 This standard normatively incorporates the following files by reference as if they were part of this document, from the GitHub repository: